AhmadArrabi/GPG2A/README.md

 ```
 Note that you can customize the training experiment using the arguments provided in `./Stage_I/train.py` by simply passing them to `./Stage_I/train.sh`

-This script will save checkpoints at every epoch trained in `./OUTPUT_DIR/checkpoints`
+This script will save checkpoints at every epoch in `./OUTPUT_DIR/checkpoints`

 ### Stage II (Diffusion Aerial Synthesis)
 To train stage II (Diffusion Aerial Synthesis) navigate to the root directory and run the following script